 The engine should be in the driving position during transport.
 However, ensure that there remains adequate clearance.
-If the clearance is not sufficient in this position, you can transport the engine raised.
-Use the lock to secure the engine in the raised position.
+Lift the engine to provide some clearance but not all the way up.
+For detailed instructions, see the engine's manual.

 Wash and rinse the boat immediately after transport.
 Take special care when washing an aluminium hull if the roads have been salted.
 Road salt can leave permanent marks on an aluminium hull if it is not washed off.
 If the boat is kept on the trailer between transports, you must loosen the sling ropes for the duration and tighten them before the next transport.